Japanese Title note Baka to Test to Shoukanjuu (Literal): "Idiots, Tests, and Summoned Beasts"

 "The Reason You Suck" Speech: Miharu gives one to Akihisa in Season 2 Episode 10.
 She's angry at how he treats Himeji like a princess, but then treats Minami like one of the guys and never compliments her on anything.
 As she continues to list the reasons, Minami runs out of the room crying, causing everyone else but Miharu and Akihisa to leave as well.
 He then says something to her, and while its unheard by the audience, Miharu has an angry look on her face and says he must be lying.
 Kouta later plays back what he said so the other classmates (and the audience) can hear what he said to Miharu, where Akihisa said the reason he treats Minami like that is because he's very comfortable around her, and feels he can be himself, and finds Minami a little pretty as well.
 Minami overhears it while outside the classroom and starts falling for him again.

 Red Baron: Kouta and Nishimura-sensei go around by their nicknames, "Muttsulini/Voyeur" and "Tetsujin/Iron Man", respectively.
 Incidentally, Kouta's nickname, if That Other Wiki is to be believed, is also a reference to Benito Mussolini.

 Shouko intends to go through with one regarding Yuuji, whether he wants to or not.

-Minami mistakenly thought Akihisa's weird text message to her in episode 7 of Season 2 meant he wanted to do this with her.
-And for the first half of episode 9, she does things that seems like this trope is in play, until Akihisa's fumbled explanation of what happened in episode 7.
+Minami mistakenly thought Akihisa's weird text message to her in Season 2 Episode 7 meant he wanted to do this with her.
+And for the first half of Episode 9, she does things that seems like this trope is in play, until Akihisa's fumbled explanation of what happened in Episode 7.